email: roadarch@outlook.com

 Brooksville, FL

-This relatively new Frisch's Big Boy in Grove City still features the Big Boy statue.
-Note that this statue has no eyebrows. [map]
+This relatively new Frisch's Big Boy in Grove City still featured the Big Boy statue.
+Note that this statue had no eyebrows.
+This location closed in 2024 and I assume the statue has been removed.

 The Frisch's Big Boy statue in Brooksville is installed on the roof of the Coney Island Drive-Inn.
 It was restored and installed there around 2012.
 It had been located at a pawn shop in town for about 25 years before that. [map]